dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 > No answer required

-**Note:** Sometimes this session might fail in that cause we need to establish the session from the start
+**Note:** Sometimes this session might fail in that case we need to establish the session from the start

 5. **Once the meterpreter shell conversion completes, select that session for use.**